We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some evidence suggests that certain supplements could help lower blood pressure.
 However, most of the relevant studies have been of low quality or included small sample sizes.

 Doctors do not routinely recommend supplements for hypertension.
-According to the AHA, “There are no special pills, vitamins, or drinks that can substitute for prescription medications and lifestyle modifications.”
+According to

 The AHA recommend talking to a doctor before taking any supplement to lower blood pressure because supplements may not work as advertised, and some can raise blood pressure.